LSDtopotools/lsdfailtools/python_foresee/README.md

 * `Make_shapefiles.py`: same as for inclinometer.
 Transforms the piezometer .csv into .shp with location and data of the instrument.
 Uses `functions.py`.

-4. InSAR - shows the deformation of the soil column at ground level.
-Vertical and EW directions.
+3. InSAR_SENTINEL.

       Data needs:

-    * Interferometry data.
-    * Topography data - DEM.
+    * Sentinel-1 InSAR data timeseries
+    * DEM file of the area of interest.

+* `Process_sentinel.py`: Find out what pixels have failures and when.
+Takes area of interest from the DEM provided and checks whether the pixels are inside the area.
+It calculates the acceleration at each point, if it is above a threshold, the point is considered as a failure.
+OUTPUT: .bil file with the failing pixels and the time of failure.

+4. InSAR_CSK

+      Data needs:

+    * CosmoSkyMed InSAR data: Ascending, Descending, Vertical and EW.
+    * DEM file of the area of interest.

 * `Process_insar_EWV`: This is a file to process the East-West and Vertical InSAR data, which are in the same format and have the same dates.
 Here, processing means finding which pixels on our DEM have one or more failures and when.
-Uses Insar_functions.py.
 Calculates the 2D displacement velocity and magnitude in each direction for all dates.
-If the velocity is greater than the threshold, failure + failure time is recorded.
-This is the same as for the Sentinel-Cosmo SkyMed data.
+If the velocity is greater than the threshold, the failure and the failure time are recorded.
+OUTPUT: .bil file with the failing pixels and the time of failure from the EWV component.

 * `Process_insar_AD` : This is a file to process the Ascending and Descending InSAR data.
 Follows the same procedure as `Process_insar_EWV`.

-5. PRECIPITATION

-      Data Needs:

-    * Precipitation Data (has already been downloaded).
-If additional data needs to be downloaded, follow the README document on the Precipitation folder.
-This has the instructions on how to download the data.

-6. SENTINEL (this can possibly be deleted and use COMBINED SENTINEL COSMO)
+OUTPUT: .bil file with the failing pixels and the time of failure from the AD component.

+* `Combine_insar`: Combines the .bil outputs from `Process_insar_AD` and `Process_insar_EWV`.
+Takes the earliest possible time when combining the failure outputs for each pixel.
+OUTPUT: .bil file with the failing pixels and the time of failure from the combination of the AD and the EWV components.

+5. COMBINED SENTINEL COSMO - Sentinel and CosmoSkyMed data are processed together.

           Data needs:

-    * Sentinel timeseries shapefile
-    * DEM file.
-These include velocity and acceleration.
-    * Precipitation data as downloaded from the GPM website.
+        * CosmoSkyMed InSAR data: Ascending, Descending, Vertical and EW.
-    * InSAR data for combining sentinel with InSAR.
+        * Sentinel-1 InSAR data timeseries

-* `Process_sentinel.py`: this follows the same logic as previous processing files.
-Find out what pixels have failures and when.
-Creates sentinel failtime files.

-* `Combine_sentinel.py`: Takes the InSAR data from A, D, EW and retains a failure if all 3 datasets show failures.
-Finds the dates of the failures.
-Creates the All-failtime files.
+        * Topographic slope file with of the area of interest.

+    * `Combine_sentinel_cosmo.py`: Similar to process_combo.py

+    * `Process_combo.py`: Finds which pixels in the DEM have one or more failures and when.
+Uses Sentinel and Cosmo-SkyMed data.
+Makes a ground movement time series and saves the times of failure.
+OUTPUT: .bil file with the failing pixels and the time of failure from the combination of the AD and the EWV components of Cosmo SkyMed and Sentinel-1 data.

+6. PRECIPITATION

+      Set of scripts that generate the precipitation data.
+For documentation on how to download and process the data please refer to the Precipitation folder within ALLDATA_PROCESSING.
+      OUTPUT: .csv file with the time passes between consecutive precipitation events and the precipitation intensity.

 **CALIBRATION**

   Data Needs:

-* calibration_parameters.csv: Nruns, itermax, Num_cal, StartDate, EndDate, failinterval
+* Calibration parameters: .csv containing Nruns, itermax, Num_cal, StartDate, EndDate, failinterval
-* iverson_MC_parameters.csv: D_0, K_sat, Iz_over_K_steady, friction_angle, cohesion, weight_of_water, weight_of_soil, depth
+* Parameters Iverson Monte  Carlo: .csv containing D_0, K_sat, Iz_over_K_steady, friction angle, cohesion, weight of water, weight of soil, depth
-* Ground Motion Failure data: for given time interval (.bil format)
+* Ground Motion InSAR Failure data (.bil format).
+This is the output from `Process_combo.py`.
-* DEM: .bil file
+* DEM: .bil file of the area of interest with EPSG:32633
-* slope file: .bil file
-* cut file: .bil file (need to check what this is)
+* DEM slope: .bil file of the slope values in the area of interest with EPSG:32633
-* Road line file: .shp file
+* Road file: .shp file with the outline of the road.
-* Precipitation command run file: .py file for precipitation
 * Piezometer: .csv file

 `Run_calibration.py`: Select the pixels based on the closest points to the road and the number of pixels that we want.
-Run calibration with these points.
+Run calibration of the Iverson Model with these points to choose the optimal parameters for the simulation.
+OUTPUT: .csv file with the observed and the modelled time of failure, the pixel positions, the factor of safety and the depth of failure.
+It also includes the chosen parameter values for each point.

 **VALIDATION**

-  Data Needs (same as for calibration):
+  Data Needs :

 * calibration_parameters.csv
 * Iverson_MC_parameters.csv